cloudacademy/aws-cloudformation/vpc-ml/README.md

 Note: This command needs to run from within the `vpc-ml` folder as it references the `fraudtest.json` test file.

-Note: The endpoint listens on port 5000 and hits EC2 instance public IP
+Note: The endpoint listens on port 5000 and hits the EC2 instance public IP.

 ```
 curl --header 'Content-Type: application/json' -vX POST http://52.18.231.127:5000/predict -d @fraudtest.json